larissachen13/maze/README.md

 * -d difficultyMaze - difficulty of the maze
  * must be an int
  * must lie in range specified at server with hostname (in case of flume.cs.dartmouth.edu: 0 <= difficultyMaze <= 9
+* -h hostname
+ * should be flume.cs.dartmouth.edu
+ * any other hostname that we cannot connect to will return an error
+* Any other options included will return an error, and exit with status of 10

 ## Exit Statuses
 Exit Statuses: